 To make the breakfast burritos:

-Fold closest end over the filling.
+Fold the end closest to you over the filling.

-Fold in the sides.
+Fold in the second side.

 Continue to make burritos until you run out of filling or tortillas, whichever comes first.

 Place finished burritos into a large one gallon plastic zip bag.
 Freeze for up to 3 months.

 But if your family loves them as much as ours, you’ll be making another batch of these freeze ahead breakfast burritos long before that.

 2 packages of tortillas should get you 2 one gallon freezer bags of Homemade Breakfast Burritos to make those on the go mornings flow more smoothly.

 To reheat: Microwave one burrito on high for 1 to 1 ½ minutes.
 If cooking more than one, adjust the time.

 Each microwave is different so you may need to experiment to find which timing works best.

 Serve them with some fresh blueberries or your favorite fruit.